 in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.

 The registration fee is $51.50 for the first Scout and $50 for each additional Scout.
 The registration fee includes a t-shirt, patch and program supplies.
-A registered parent/guardian must be onsite at all times when tot-lots, siblings and Tigers are at camp.
+A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.

 - There is an early registration discount of $5 for Scouts until 3/15/18.